HyperTHD/URLAutomationMachine/docs/CONTRIBUTING.md

 The code linter will be ran every time you save the file by default on VSCode.

 You can also use the shell script `py-linter-checker.sh` to run the "pylint" checker to ensure your files are styled correctly.

+## Testing Coverage

+This project utilizes the "pytest" module to create unit tests and test suites for the program.
+If you're planning on adding any new tests, please put them in the "tests" folder.
+If you're planning on making a test suite, make a folder inside the tests folder and put your test suit there.

+From the root folder of the project, type `pytest` in order to run the tests created.

 ## Making a Pull Request